hackclub/blot/guides/tree.md

 # let's draw a tree

+> You can follow along in this editor: https://editor.haxidraw.hackclub.com/

 We're going to use recursion and abstract scribbles to make a tree that looks like this.

 ![Screen Shot 2023-07-06 at 11 20 07 PM](https://github.com/hackclub/haxidraw/assets/27078897/b2b3b319-1b0f-4c0e-bf78-d8323ab577d4)